captainalan/pelican-test/content/corona-virus-006.md

 now *and* Bernie Sanders is not the Dem party blessed choice.
-Meanwhile, right wingers with their values in self-sufficiency and building up families and communities (rather than exploring the arts) rather than state power (okay, now I'm talking more about **libertarian** leaning right-wing types, not war-hawk hegemonic theocratic types) will emerge from all of this feeling like had been on the right track before all of this with their trucks, guns, and
+Meanwhile, right wingers with their values in self-sufficiency and building up families and communities (rather than exploring the arts) instead of state power (okay, now I'm talking more about **libertarian** leaning right-wing types, not war-hawk hegemonic theocratic types) will emerge from all of this feeling like had been on the right track before all of this with their trucks, guns, and